As a recreational drug, cocaine is known as powder, snow, ski, soft, blow, slopes, coca, marching powder, benzoylmethylecgonine, and nose candy.

-In powder form it is usually cocaine hydrochloride (C17H21NO4), which is then diluted with other substances, such as local anesthetic (lidocaine), sugars (lactose), inositol, and mannitol.
-By adulterating the cocaine in this way the seller can make more profits.4
+In powder form, it usually consists of cocaine hydrochloride diluted with other substances, such as lidocaine, a local anesthetic, sugars (lactose), inositol, and mannitol.

-- Snorted - inhaled through the nose.
-It enters the bloodstream via the nasal tissues.5
+- Snorting or inhaling through the nose.
+It enters the bloodstream via the nasal tissues

-- Injected - where it is released directly into the bloodstream.5
+- Injecting, which releases it directly into the bloodstream

-- Smoking - cocaine is inhaled as vapor or smoke into the lungs, where it rapidly enters the bloodstream.5
+- Smoking or inhaled into the lungs, where it rapidly enters the bloodstream

 Crack is the street name for a type of cocaine that has had the hydrochloride removed, making it possible to smoke.